 - virtual IP address is configured on the pubeth0 interface using the pubeth0 interface netmask.
 You can change the default interface and the netmask using the [device] and the [netmask] parameters. - continuous config show [ip | remote_clus] Display the replication virtual IP (using the ip option) of the local cluster.
 The remote_clus option of the continuous config show command displays information related to the remote cluster replication VIP as well as information related to key import and authentication status. - continuous config unbind ip_addr Delete the virtual IP address from the continuous replication service. - continuous config export_keys [URL] Copy the continuous replication public key from the local cluster. - continuous config import_keys [URL] Copy the continuous replication public key from the remote cluster to the local cluster. - continuous config del_keys conIP Delete the continuous replication public key of a remote cluster identified by conIP from the local cluster. - continuous config auth conIP link_name Authenticate two clusters mutually to participate in the continuous replication service.
 The conIP is the console IP address of the remote cluster, and link_name is the association name between the local cluster and the remote cluster. - continuous config deauth link_name Un-authenticate two clusters identified by the association link_name from participating in the continuous replication service. - continuous service start [node_name] Start the continuous replication service.
 You can use the optional parameter "node_name" to start the replication service on a specific node of the cluster.
-Otherwise the service start command automatically figures out the best suitable node in the cluster and starts the replication service there. - continuous service stop Stop the continuous replication service. - continuous service status Check the status of the continuous replication service. - continuous enable fs_name pool_name link_name [delayed] Configure the continuous replication between the source and the target cluster.
-It requires fs_name, which should be present on the source cluster, pool_name, which should be present on the target cluster, link_name, which is created during authentication of the source and the target cluster, and [delayed=yesldelayed=no] parameter which specifies if the continuous replication should happen in delayed mode, it is optional for which the default value if not given is 'no'.
-It requires the pool on the target cluster to have sufficient storage to create a file system and Storage Replicated Log (SRL) volume.
+Otherwise the service start command automatically figures out the best suitable node in the cluster and starts the replication service there. - continuous service stop Stop the continuous replication service. - continuous service status Check the status of the continuous replication service. - continuous enable fs_name pool_name link_name [delayed] Configure continuous replication between the source and the target cluster.
+The following parameters are required: fs_name: should be present on the source as well as target cluster, link_name: created during authentication of the source and the target cluster, [delayed=yes|delayed=no]: specifies if the continuous replication should happen in delayed mode, This is an optional parameter and the default value is 'no'.
+It requires the pool on the target cluster to have sufficient storage to create a file system, Storage Replicator Log (SRL) volume and DCM logs.
 The pool name must be same at the source and the target cluster.
-The SRL volume size is one-fourth of the file system size.
 If delayed mode is enabled, there can be non-zero RPO.
-For example, if the file system size on the source cluster is 8GB then at least 3GB storage should be present in the pool at the source cluster to create SRL volume.
-For the target cluster, 11GB storage should be present in pool to create file system and SRL volume. - continuous disable fs_name link_name Unconfigure continuous replication from the source and the target cluster.
-It requires fs_name and link_name as parameters. - continuous start fs_name Start data replication between the source and the target cluster. - continuous stop fs_name Stop data replication between the source and the target cluster. - continuous pause fs_name Pause data replication between the source and the target cluster. - continuous resume fs_name Resume data replication between the source and the target cluster, which was paused.
+For asynchronous continuous replication, the SRL volume size is 20% of the file system size.
+For synchronous continuous replication, the SRL volume size is 5% of the file system size.
+By default, the number of DCM logs is 2 but for any mirrored type of file system, it is equal to the number of mirrors.
+For example, if the file system size on the source cluster is 8GB then at least 3GB storage should be present in the pool at the source cluster to create SRL volume and DCM logs in case of asynchronous replication.
+For the target cluster, 11GB storage should be present in pool to create file system, SRL volume and DCM logs. - continuous disable fs_name link_name Unconfigure continuous replication from the source and the target cluster.
+It requires fs_name and link_name as parameters. - continuous start fs_name Start data replication between the source and the target cluster. - continuous stop fs_name Stop data replication between the source and the target cluster. - continuous pause fs_name Pause data replication between the source and the target cluster.

-15.2. continuous 225
+15.2. continuous 223